mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 you've cooked and sharing your recipes and like, And it's this idea of the community of practice, where there's a big group of people that get together for a common purpose and support each other through that purpose.
-And that is sort of what party corgi network is to me today.
+And that is sort of what Party Corgi network is to me today.
 Um, it is a housing that creates shared infrastructure that supports these kinds of, uh, communities inside of it.